NVIDIA/spark-rapids/docker/databricks/README.md

 8. Select `Use your own Docker container`.

-9. In the `Docker Image URL` field, enter the image location you pushed to using the build steps.
+9. In the `Docker Image URL` field, enter `navkumar82/rapids-4-spark-databricks:22.10.0`.

-10. Set `Authentication` set to `Default` if using a public repository, or configure `Authentication` for the repository you have pushed the image to.
+10. Leave `Authentication` set to `Default`.

 11. Now select the `Init Scripts` tab.